ramonbs/trivia-game/README.md

 6. Create a pull request to merge your changes back into the main repository.

-We appreciate your contributions to the React Trivia Game!
+We appreciate your contributions to the Trivia Game!